 Known as a "high desert," with elevations ranging from 3,700 to 7,200 feet above sea level, Canyonlands experiences very hot summers and cold winters, and receives less than ten inches of rain each year.
 Even on a daily basis, temperatures may fluctuate as much as 50 degrees.

 This dynamic landscape is surprisingly filled with life, as stories of plant and animal survival play out day after day... and night after night.
 Naturally dark night skies are essential to both wildlife and human health.
-Scientists continually study this and other natural processes in the "outdoor laboratory" of the park.
+Scientists continually study these natural processes and environmental factors in the "outdoor laboratory" of the park.